holman/stars/README.markdown

 You can tell from the relative dearth of stars that I'm in my *screw followers I'm important so here's what I had for lunch* phase.
 Don't worry; I'll become a star whore again and tweet pop culture references in relation to presidential penile size soon enough.

+You can also specify which user you want to run the query against by passing it in as your one argument.
+This value is saved for he future, too.
+For example:

+    stars holman        # generates @holman's stars
+    stars               # generates @holman's stars
+    stars goodtutorials # generates @goodtutorials' stars
+    stars               # generates @goodtutorials' stars

 ## state of affairs

-This was a one-night hack thing; ideally it'd be cool to allow some username switching, maybe retain some "this was read" state, and improve the formatting (if only "★" worked better in a fixed-width environment, AMIRITE?).
+This was a one-night hack thing; ideally it'd be cool to maybe retain some "this was read" state, and improve the formatting (if only "★" worked better in a fixed-width environment, AMIRITE?).
 All in due time.
 I mean, for you to fork and do it yourself, I mean.

 ## who